wrljet/hercules-helper/README.md

 into ~/herctest/herc4x

-To set the required environment variables after installation, a script will be added to /etc/profile.d.
-It will be "sourced" from ~/.bashrc.
+To set the required environment variables after installation, a script will be added to ~/herctest/herc4x/hyperion-init-bash.sh.
+This will be "sourced" from ~/.bashrc.
 (currently this is for Bash only)

 To make the newly created Hercules available immediately in the current shell or terminal session, simply source this script with the '.' command:

 ```
-. /etc/profile.d/hyperion.sh
+. ~/herctest/herc4x/hyperion-init-bash.sh
 ```

 If anything seems to go wrong, please stop and ask questions at that point.